traquito/traquito.github.io/docs/tracker/V1/README.md

     - Flight Mode

 ### Configuration Mode
 Configuration mode is automatically selected whenever you plug Jetpack into the computer through USB.

-(Simply providing power via USB will lead to Flight Mode operation -- See [USB notes](#a-note-about-usb) for clarification).
+!!! note "Simply providing power via USB will lead to Flight Mode operation.
+See [A Note about USB](#a-note-about-usb) for clarification."

 Jetpack assumes you want to configure or test your device, so the GPS is turned on automatically and the radio made ready in preparation.